adam-abed-abud/adam-abed-abud.github.io/_pages/about.md

 social: false# includes social icons at the bottom of the page
 ---

+<p>Making computer systems compute fast and autonomously.</p>

 <p>R&D Software Engineer / Applied Physicist passionate about turning cutting-edge research into real-world solutions.
-My main goal is to make computer systems compute fast and autonomously</p>
+I'm a C++/Linux enthusiast and I like to build tech projects.</p>

 <p><span class="fa fa-code about-icon"></span> I work in HPC, algorithms, computer vision, robotics and data processing for mission-critical applications, using ML/AI in the Automotive, Earth observation, and Life Science industries.</p>